Kryze/bulma-section/README.md

 To contribute, choose from the issues or create a pull request with a section of design made with Bulma CSS Framework ! :)

+Of course you can add custom css too and some animations with JS if needed

 For others issues check [here](https://github.com/Kryze/bulma-section/issues)